Andrew9334/topjava_graduation/README.md

-# Graduation project Restaurant Voting by TopJava [TopJava](https://github.com/Andrew9334/TopJava)
+# Graduation project Restaurant Voting by [TopJava](https://github.com/Andrew9334/TopJava)

 The project was completed in accordance with the technical specifications: REST API was designed and implemented using Spring-Boot/Spring Data JPA without a frontend approach.